cavilosa/Publishing-House/README.md

 **Reader** can access a list of books and authors.
 Permissions - *get:authors, get:books*.

-**Coordinator** c an see the details of books and authors, including a permission to modify and create new entries.
+**Coordinator** can see the details of books and authors, including a permission to modify and create new entries.
 Permissions - *reader + patch:author, patch:book, post:author, post:book*.